 What Are the Benefits of Using an RV Window AC Unit?

-RV window AC units are beneficial because of their lower install costs, removability, and usability.
+RV window AC units are beneficial because of their lower install costs, removability, and functionality.
+Many times these small units perform better and are more efficient than rooftop RV AC units.
 The cost of an RV window AC unit can be as little as $200, whereas rooftop models can be $700-$3,500 plus installation costs.

 You can remove a window unit in winter so that you can get your natural light back from the window.
 In contrast, you can’t remove rooftop units based on the season.